bathtimefish/BLEMesh-AtomLite-Sample/Readme.md

-# BLE Mesh Atomlite Sample
+# MeshNode Atomlite Sample

-This is an example for BLE Mesh that works on M5 AtomLite.
+This is an example for mesh network node that works on M5 AtomLite.
 This code is based on the [basic sample](https://gitlab.com/painlessMesh/painlessMesh/-/tree/develop/examples/basic) of painlessMesh.

 To compile this code, the following libraries are required.
 You have to install bellow in Arduino IDE before compile the code.